groue/CombineTraits/Documentation/Immediate.md

 ## AnyImmediatePublisher

 `AnyImmediatePublisher` is a publisher type that hides details you don’t want to expose across API boundaries.
-For example, the user of the publisher below knows that it publishes exactly one `String`, no more, no less:
+For example, the user of the publisher below knows that it certainly publishes one `String` right on subscription:

 ```swift
 /// 👍 Publishes one name right on subscription